-Teens (13 years - 18 years, continued) ISSUES WAYS TO SUPPORT YOUR TEEN Separation from peers Encourage time with peers.
-Allow friends to visit or call in the hospital or at home (following the recommended guidelines).
+Teens (13 years - 18 years, continued) ISSUES WAYS TO SUPPORT YOUR TEEN Separation from peers Encourage time with peers.Allow friends to visit or call in the hospital or at home (following the recommended guidelines).
 Concern for the future Answer questions openly and honestly.
 Help your teen plan for the future.
 Encourage your teen to keep doing normal things whenever possible, such as attending school.
 Behavior changes Give your teen safe ways to express feelings, especially anger.
 Helpful activities may include talking, going for a walk, or writing.
-Assure your teen that all feelings are normal, including guilt fear, and sadness.
-Your child life specialist, social worker, or other health care team members can provide you with additional suggestions.
+Assure your teen that all feelings are normal, including guilt, fear, and sadness.

+Caring for Your Child at Home

+INFECTION

-Caring for Your Child at Home INFECTION Children who are being treated for cancer are at risk for serious infections.
+Children who are being treated for cancer are at risk for serious infections.
 If your child develops a fever, chills, or does not look well, it is important to call your health care provider right away.
 If your child has a serious infection and does not receive medical care right away, they could get very sick and this could be life-threatening.
 Your child may need to be admitted to the hospital or come to clinic for antibiotics to treat the infection.
 Before antibiotics are started, blood cultures may be taken to see if bacteria are in your child's blood.
 Blood culture results may take up to 72 hours.
 Until the blood culture results are known, your child's health care provider may prescribe antibiotics that are known to be effective for the most common types of bacteria in children with cancer.
 If bacteria are present, the culture will help your health care provider know whether or not to change the antibiotics.

 The most common types of infections in children with cancer are bacterial, opportunistic, and viral infections.
 Bacterial Infections Bacteria can cause serious infections in children with low white blood cell counts.
 Bacteria live on the skin and inside the body.
 A healthy immune system and a normal white blood cell count usually prevent bacteria from causing serious infections.
 However, when the white blood cell count is low, the chance of getting an infection goes up.
 Children who have central lines also have a higher risk of getting a bacterial infection in the blood.
 Opportunistic Infections When the immune system is not working well, common germs that are usually harmless now have an opportunity to cause infection.
 These infections include those caused by mold or fungi, and a type of pneumonia called pneumocystis.
 Your health care provider may give your child medicines to help prevent opportunistic infections.
-For example, your child may take a medicine called Bactrim[TM] or Septra[®] to help prevent pneumocystis pneumonia.
+For example, your child may take a medicine called BactrimTM or Septra[®] to help prevent pneumocystis pneumonia.
 Viral Infections Children who receive cancer treatment can get common viral infections, such as colds and diarrhea.
 Some viral infections, such as chickenpox and shingles, may cause more serious illness in children with cancer that may require treatment or hospitalization.
-For more information, refer to the "Treatment and Effects" and "Information from My Hospital" sections of this handbook, or ask your health care team.
+For more information, refer to the "Treatment and Effects" section of this handbook, or talk with your health care team.
 Chickenpox and Shingles WHAT ARE CHICKENPOX AND SHINGLES?